geokyr/diploma-thesis/notes.md

 - Database for storing the data and predictions, and the model weights

 ## Models
+- Cross-validation or at least validation split from training data with stratified sampling

 - Dataclass for scenario specs on experiments

 - Scaling of new features